Will you find space for anointing Spirit

-By now, it’s my hope that you can see the links in the chain beginning to form.
+By now, it’s my hope that you see the links in the chain beginning to form.
 To put humanity back on a healing path, the world needs capable, ethical leaders.
-Given today’s vast technical capabilities to effect good or ill, leader goodness is more consequential than ever before.
+Given today’s vast technical capabilities to advance good or ill, leader goodness is more consequential than ever before.
 Leader goodness depends on piety– strengthening your relationship with God.

 The Christian path to God is the trinitarian path: we experience God in three persons.
 God the Father– supreme moral force, immanent in all things, transcendent beyond space and time– the Source of love.
 God the Son– Jesus Christ our brother, our Messiah– the Word of love.
 And God the Holy Spirit– the Spirit of love.
 Three in one, in mystical communion.